pal03377/master-thesis/thesis.typ

 2. *Researcher's Investment*: As the developer of Athena, aiming to integrate it into Artemis, we hold a vested interest in ThemisML's success.
 This could inadvertently lead to a positive bias in interpreting results.
 3. *Evolution Over Time*: This evaluation captures ThemisML at a single developmental stage.
 With feedback suggestions improving over time, our evaluation might not represent its long-term efficiency.
 4. *Technical Constraints*: Our evaluation might not have captured every technical nuance.
 There could be challenges with more advanced programming concepts not covered here.
-5. *Subjective Assessment*: Manually reviewing and comparing feedback suggestions is prone to subjectivity.
-The perspective on 'good' feedback might be different for different evaluators, potentially influencing our assessment.
-6. *Expertise Limitation*: The depth of proficiency in all the exercises used for evaluation is not exhaustive.
+5. *Expertise Limitation*: The depth of proficiency in all the exercises used for evaluation is not exhaustive.
 This may impact the ability to accurately judge the quality of tutor feedback and the subsequent relevance of ThemisML's suggestions as compared to an expert in that specific domain.
+6. *Subjective Assessment*: Manually reviewing and comparing feedback suggestions is prone to subjectivity.
+The perspective on "good" feedback might be different for different evaluators, potentially influencing our assessment.

-While there are a lot of biases involved in this subjective evaluation, we still believe there to be value in our findings for the continued development and improvement of ThemisML.
+While there are a lot of biases involved in this subjective evaluation, we believe there to be value in our findings for the continued development and improvement of ThemisML.

 = Summary <summary>
 // Note: This chapter includes the status of your thesis, a conclusion and an outlook about future work.